Take the path forward with YESCARTA® CAR T-cell therapy

-A clinical trial compared YESCARTA to standard therapy as a second-line treatment:
+YESCARTA has been shown to help LBCL patients.
+A clinical trial compared YESCARTA to standard therapy* as a second-line treatment:

 A total of 359 adult patients were randomly assigned to one of two treatment groups.
 180 patients received YESCARTA, and 179 patients received standard therapy.*

-Purple circle icon with 2x text.
+Icon with 2x text.

 Circle icon with versus text.